-We are entering 2019 and for me that means dry January so my peer discussion with my colleague will definitely not be held in the pub (because I can’t risk one drink being too many and several more not enough – it wouldn’t be good for my health or my professional development).
+Thankfully dry January is now over – my peer discussion with my colleague therefore could take place in a pub.
+But it definitely won’t be (because I can’t risk one drink being too many and several more not enough – it wouldn’t be good for my health or my professional development).
 We need to find somewhere quiet so we can talk in safe, confidential space for about an hour.
 I know a good coffee place that has a quiet corner and a comfy sofa near where RX works.
 The only problem is it’s near the BBC and I might get distracted by the newsreaders and One Show people that sometimes walk in.

 Perhaps I can book a quiet office at work.
 I’d prefer this to the phone or webchat or video call (all allowed alternatives).
 If we can agree a date it’ll make me focus to prepare what to discuss (I can also send her the RPS prompt sheet for how to be a good peer!).
 I think I want to discuss a role I have on a panel which involves lively discussions and requires me to know my facts and communicate effectively.
 I’ll send RX a summary of my role and ask her if we can discuss how I can improve my practice here.
 As it’s about communication, it might also be a useful example for my reflective account…